iafan/Config-Neat/README.md

 This script will read the configuration file from a pipe (or STDIN) and emit the parsed data structure created by Data::Dumper.
-This script can be used to validate the syntax of the configuration file and understand its insternal tree representation.
+This script can be used to validate the syntax of the configuration file and understand its internal tree representation.

 #### Usage: